36 Best Things to Do in Honolulu, Hawaii (2024 Guide)

 6. Hike the Diamond Head Trail (Le’ahi)

-Take the stress of planning out of your Diamond Head hike and just enjoy the fantastic scenery by letting Kaimana Tours handle the details.
+Take the stress of planning out of your Diamond Head hike which is one of the most popular Honolulu hiking trails and just enjoy the fantastic scenery by letting Kaimana Tours handle the details.
 You’ll enjoy a hotel pick-up and transportation to the Diamond Head Trail hike.

 Diamond Head Crater